The Shocking Crimes Of Velma Barfield, The “Death Row Granny”

 Velma Barfield

 After Velma Barfield’s mother died, people dropped like flies around her.
-She took a caretaking job working for Montgomery and Dollie Edwards and, within a year, both of them got sick and died.
-Then she started working for Record Lee and, within a few months, her husband John Henry came down with that same mysterious illness.
+She took a caretaking job working for 94-year-old Montgomery Edwards and his 84-year-old wife Dollie Edwards.
+Within a year, both of them got sick and died.
+Then she started working for Record Lee and John Henry – both of whom came down with that same mysterious illness.

-Her family still just thought she was a horribly unlucky woman.
+Barfield’s family still thought she was just a horribly unlucky woman.
 At least her new boyfriend, Stuart Taylor, could help her through these hard times, they thought.
 But even he wouldn’t make it through knowing Velma unharmed.

 Stuart made his fatal mistake on Feb.
 3, 1978.
 He’d found out that Velma had been forging checks in his name and the two had gotten into an argument.
 When they were getting ready for church and she handed him a beer, Stuart just thought she was just calling a truce.